 Today we would like to talk about HTTP – HTTP integration via Logic App as the middleware using Visual Studio 2017.
 We will talk about how we integrated two completely different systems via Azure Logic Apps and Function Apps, Insightly (CRM) and Maconomy (ERP).

 - Firstly, open Visual Studio.
 On the Tools menu, select Extensions and Updates.

 - Expand the Online category so you can search online.

 - Browse or search for Logic Apps until you find Azure Logic Apps Tools for Visual Studio.

-- Restart Visual Studio after installation.
+- Finally, restart Visual Studio after installation.

-We then create a function app that will manipulate the payloads coming from the API request invoked via the Insightly web hook trigger.
+We then create a Function app that will manipulate the payloads coming from the API request invoked via the Insightly web hook trigger.
 This allows us to take those payloads and export the data to a totally different system, i.e. the Maconomy ERP.

-After exporting the data to the Maconomy ERP, we can can use the same mechanisms to respond with a success message to Insightly.
+After exporting the data to the Maconomy ERP, we can use the same mechanisms to respond with a success message to Insightly.
 We can also update project instances in Insightly with any reference data which keeps the 2 platforms in sync.

 Using the built-in connector by Azure Logic Apps to send an email, we add some basic error handling to provide notifications in the case of any errors in the process.

 The extremely developer friendly part of the Azure Logic Apps are the detailed logs of each trigger of the app and the list of input and outputs to every step in the application execution process.
 These can help identify issues with very little effort.